Unity-Technologies/otto/README.md

-**Note: Clone the project using git.
-A download of the project via ZIP will leave files necessary for the demo scene.**
+>**Note: Clone the project using git.
+A download of the project via ZIP will be missing files necessary for the demo scene.**

 # Otto
 Welcome to the Otto sample project for the [AI Planner](https://docs.unity3d.com/Packages/com.unity.ai.planner@0.0/).
 Otto is an agent which derives happiness from working, but must eat, drink, and sleep to stay alive in order to work.